Sons of Union Veterans of the Civil War: 20th century

-In 1903 it was decided to divide the Sons of Veterans' civil and military functions.
-A new organization was formed called the Sons of Veterans Reserve (SVR), which conducted the military training.
-As SVR was not a state militia organization, it was not integrated into the National Guard in the early 20th century.
+In 1903, the Sons of Veterans' civil and military functions were divided.
+A new organization called the Sons of Veterans Reserve (SVR) was formed, which conducted military training.
+SVR was not a state militia organization, so it was not integrated into the National Guard in the early 20th century.
 Today SVR serves as the uniformed ceremonial component of SUVCW, and only SUVCW members in good standing can become members of SVR.

-Membership in SV peaked in 1904, when it was reported at more than 200,000.
-This occurred at a time of many reconciliation celebrations involving white veterans of the Civil War.
+Membership in SV peaked in 1904 when it was reported at more than 200,000.
+This occurred during many reconciliation celebrations involving white veterans of the Civil War.

 In 1925 members adopted the organization's current name, Sons of Union Veterans of the Civil War.
-Sons of veterans of the Spanish American and First World wars attempted to join, but members decided that SUVCW would be exclusively for descendants of United States Armed Forces veterans of the Civil War.
+Sons of veterans of the Spanish-American and First World wars attempted to join, but members decided that SUVCW would be exclusively for descendants of United States Armed Forces veterans of the Civil War.

 On February 13, 1954, Albert Woolson, the last surviving member of the GAR, deeded all remaining property to SUVCW.
 He wrote:

 The meaning and intent of this conveyance is to convey to said Commander-in-Chief, Sons of Union Veterans of the Civil War, all post and department records of the Grand Army of the Republic and it is my express wish and desire that said Grantee shall use its best endeavors to return said records to the Communities where Grand Army posts were located, so far as possible, for the use and benefit of the Communities where such posts were located.

-On August 20, 1954, Congress enacted Public Law 605 which incorporated SUVCW with a congressional charter.
+On August 20, 1954, Congress enacted Public Law 605, which incorporated SUVCW with a congressional charter.
 Among the incorporators were General of the Army Douglas MacArthur, son of Arthur MacArthur Jr., who received the Medal of Honor for his actions during the Battle of Missionary Ridge, and Major General Ulysses S. Grant III, grandson of Ulysses S. Grant, commanding general of the United States Army during the Civil War and 18th president of the United States.